 We use JavaScript to create and manage dynamic web pages.
 It works side by side with HTML & CSS.

 The CSS controls how the Web looks like.
-You can set color, font styles, back grounds, borders etc.
+You can set color, font styles, backgrounds, borders, etc.

-The JavaScript makes it dynamic.
+JavaScript makes it dynamic.
 Using JavaScript, you can respond to user events, Take input from the user, Validate those inputs, run business logic, read and send data to the servers, etc. It can also alter the content & look by manipulating the HTML & CSS on the fly.

 Creating a JavaScript Program